Rotorua’s Free Natural Hot Springs

 The intense geothermal activity in Rotorua means there is no lack of thermal pools.
 The natural hot springs merge with cold streams or rivers making the ideal temperature to swim or bathe in.
 Plus, you can even bathe comfortably on a cold day, which makes Rotorua a great spot to check out during New Zealand’s winter.
 Check out exactly where the free hot pools in Rotorua are in the list below!

-1. Kerosene creek
+1. Kerosene Creek

+First on our list of hot pools in Rotorua is the world-famous Kerosene Creek.
 35 minutes from Rotorua and down a gravel road will take you to the thermal pool and waterfall at Kerosene Creek.
 The creek is popular not just for its geothermal activity but its beautiful surroundings.

-Location: 28km south of Rotorua.
-Take State Highway 5, then travel about 2km downOld Walotapu Road.
+Location: 28km (17 miles) south of Rotorua.
+Take State Highway 5, then travel about 2km (1.2 miles) down Old Walotapu Road.

-2. Wairua Stream
+5. Wairua Stream